eco4cast/ds-pipelines-targets-1-course/course-instructions.md

 ---

 Now - adding on to this PR by pushing up additional commits - add and modify code, folders, and this makefile so you can build _your_ `3_visualize/out/figure_1.png` with `targets::tar_make()` (BTW, if you haven't run into this syntax, {package_name}::{function_name} allows you to run a function without `library({package_name})`).
 Build on your existing folders, functions, and code from the previous sections by continuing with the phases `1_fetch`, `2_process`, and `3_visualize`.
 Comment in the pull request with a screenshot of the build message, like we have in the message above :point_up:.
 Assign your course labmate to review your PR, and they may ask for a few changes before merging.
+Make sure the base repository for the pull request is still your forked repository _not_ the upstream `eco4cast` repository.

 There is a file in your repo called `.gitignore`.
 Add a line with `_targets` so that git doesn't track the contents of the `targets` directory.
 In addition, make sure that the contents of `1_fetch/out/*` will be ignored by git because you don't want to store changes to your downloaded .csv files (you may have already added a more generic `*/out/*` to your `.gitignore` that handles all `out/` folders in this repo).